 Surprised at Raskolnikov's raggedy clothes and wild looks, Razumihin comments on his sorry state.
 Then, realizing his friend is sick, comments on that.

-Raskolnikov denies being "delirious," and babbles confusedly about wanting a teaching job, and then decides he doesn't want to hang out with Razumihin.
-He says "Good-bye," and starts to leave.
+Raskolnikov denies being "delirious" and babbles confusedly about wanting a teaching job, and then he decides he doesn't want to hang out with Razumihin.
+He says good-bye and starts to leave.

 Razumihin tries to stop him, telling him not to be so weird.

-Razumihin says that he's not teaching either, but getting paid to do translations.
-He needs help, and offers Raskolnikov a few pages to translate, and three roubles.
+Razumihin says that he's not teaching, either, but getting paid to do translations.
+He needs help and offers Raskolnikov a few pages to translate, and 3 roubles.

 Razumihin tries to communicate with Raskolnikov, but it's no use, he's gone.

-Then the driver accuses him of being a drunken bum, trying to get hurt so he could sue for damages.
-Then a lady and a little girl give him twenty copecks, out of pity.
+Then, the driver accuses him of being a drunken bum, trying to get hurt so he could sue for damages.
+Then, a lady and a little girl give him 20 copecks out of pity.

-He walks on and sees the beauty of the Neva, marvels at the cathedral.
+He walks on and sees the beauty of the Neva and marvels at the cathedral.
 He's in deep mental confusion, and he throws the money in the river, thinking that he has now completely isolated himself from his former life and the people in it.